vmware-csa-team/AppDefense-Quick-Start-Guide/AppD Pages/2019-05-30-workshop-manual-pt.md

 ### Power Off

-Virtual machine is powerted off directly on the vCetner Server.
+Virtual machine is powerted off directly on the vCenter Server.

 "Power Off" is a remediation action that can be enforced by following this procedure:
 1. Select your Scope from Dashboard.